timelinez/timelinez.github.io/README.md

 # What is this?

-A JavaScript tech that uses D3 to make a timeline from a simple text file.
-The timeline code is hosted on this repo - https://github.com/timelinez/timelinez.github.io/ - and served by by the good people at Github on https://timelinez.github.io/ and plucks a Github organization (or user) out of the anchor to pull a similarly served timeline out for presentation.
+A JavaScript tech that uses [D3](https://d3js.org/) to make a timeline from a simple text file.
+The timeline code is hosted in this (https://github.com/timelinez/timelinez.github.io/) repository and served by by the good people at Github on https://timelinez.github.io/.
+It plucks a Github organization (or user) and repo-name out of the anchor of the URL (the bit to the right ot the '#') to extract data for a visual timeline.

 Here's a reference timeline on JFK's presidency:
 [http://timelinez.github.io#timelinez/jfk](http://timelinez.github.io#timelinez/jfk).
 And the source for that timeline is here in nearly plain text: [https://github.com/timelinez/jfk/blob/master/timeline.txt](https://github.com/timelinez/jfk/blob/master/timeline.txt).

-Here's an excerpt:
+Here's another on Sun/Oracle's patronage of Java (the programming language): [timeline visual](http://timelinez.github.io#timelinez/timelinez.github.io/reference) and [source for that](http://github.io/timelinez/timelinez.github.io/blob/master/reference.txt).

+Here's a source excerpt for the JFK timeline:

 ```
 1963-11-22 – President Kennedy and Texas Governor John Connally are shot in Dallas, with President Kennedy dying from his injuries.